richburroughs/puppetdb_ignite/dp-text.md

 ---

-Here's an example.
+The PQL structure is pretty similar.
 We're querying resources, and we only want ones with the type `postgresql::server::db`.

 That's gonna return a *bunch* of useful information about each instance of the resource.
 It tells you what node it's on, all of its parameters, as well as the file and line number where it's defined in your puppet code.
 Super useful for debugging.